ceford/cefjdemos-data-jdm-help-en/articles/guided-tours/guided-tours-options.md

 - Select **System -> Manage -> Guided Tours** from the Administrator menu.
 - Select the **Options** button in the Toolbar.

+The Options page has only one tab, the Publishing tab, which is covered in Common Elements above.